singhritesh85/DevOps-Project-2tier-App-Deployment/Project-3/README.md

 <br><br/>
 <br><br/>
 <br><br/>
-**This is project I have created for Demostration purpose that's why I have used Public Repository.**
+**This is the project which I have created for Demostration purpose that's why I have used Public Repository.**